The following professionals lent their expertise to this article:

 Associate Degree in Nursing (ADN)

-ADN programs are available in hybrid, on-campus, and fully online formats, giving you flexibility in your studies.
+ADN programs are available in hybrid and on-campus formats, giving you flexibility in your studies.
 Training provides the education required to sit for the NCLEX-RN exam and usually takes two years of full-time study.

 Example: Northwestern State University of Louisiana